SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 - runner/debuger/REPL support for language layer
 - language server protocol support
 - Improve the plugin manager UI (added in v0.3.0)

+### 0.7.0-dev

+The develop version of SpaceVim is 0.7.0-dev now, here is a list of new features.

+- Guide for windows key bindings: `s` prefix
+- new language layer: `lang#dart`
+- new layer: `cscope`

+for more info, you can check the [pull requests](https://github.com/SpaceVim/SpaceVim/pulls?q=is%3Apr+is%3Aclosed)

+### Upcoming features

 ## Thanks